adreena/Vehicle_Detection/writeup_template.md

 As my next filtering step, I check the old_counter and the current_counter :

  * if it's the first appearance of the vehicle (current_counter=0) I don't draw it (not removing it from my cache) but keep it in my cache to detect a 2nd appearance in the next frame.
-If in the next frame its counter increased, it's a sign that this detection should be a vehicle (not always true but if my classifier improves by more images I'm more confident it's a good condtion).
+If in the next frame its counter increased, it's a sign that this detection should be a vehicle (not always true but if my classifier improves by more images I'm more confident it's a good condtion), otherwise I drop it from my cached vehicles.

  * if it's not the first appearance:

    1- if its old_counter is equal to the current_counter, it means the vehicle is not being picked by my classifier anymore.
 I still give it a 2nd chance and wait for 1 more frame to check if the vehicle is going out of sight or maybe it was a false positive at first hand.
 In order to track update state, I added a not_updating counter in each vehicle object.